 POPULATION SPECIFIC CARE

-An employee in this position may be called upon to do any or all of the following essential functions.
-These examples do not include all of the functions which the employee may be expected to perform.
+A team member in this position may be called upon to do any or all of the following essential functions.
+These examples do not include all of the functions which the team member may be expected to perform.

-Communicate and advocate patient values, preferences and expressed needs as part of implementation of care plan, evaluation of care and assessment of patient/family learning needs to the interdisciplinary team.
-Initiates and anticipates individualized care and education for patients/families across the continuum using an interdisciplinary approach
+Communicates and advocates patient values, preferences and expressed needs as part of the implementation of a care plan, evaluation of care and assessment of patient learning needs.

-Recognizes and applies information and technology of patient and unit outcomes to facilitate communication, clinical decision making, error prevention, and care coordination.
+Researches, compiles and analyzes data and prepares correspondence to facilitate communication, clinical decision making, error prevention and care coordination.

 KNOWLEDGE, SKILLS & ABILITIES

-Expert knowledge in principles of communication: verbal and written, to deal with all levels of personnel.
+Expert knowledge of the principles of communication: verbal and written, to deal with all levels of personnel.